keltia/fetiche-rs/README.md

 </details>

-### DronePoint & Journey
+### Data Model

-`DronePoint` is a common data model extracted from the data sent by [ASD] with some fields with different types (like actual `f32` instead of the string format) and real timestamp.
+Each source has its own data model which complicates things, apart from [ASTERIX] with Cat129 for drone data, each company/service provider use their own data model.
+To ease managing drone data, I have defined `DronePoint` as a common data model (extracted from the data sent by [ASD] with some fields with different types -- like actual `f32` instead of the string format) and real timestamp.
 These can be grouped into a `Journey` type which is a state vector with all the points in the trajectory.

 ## MSRV